addu390/addu390.github.io/_posts/2023-09-27-postgres-as-graph.md

  The Zigbee network has exactly one **Zigbee Coordinator (ZC)** responsible for forming and coordinating the network.
 The **Zigbee Router (ZR)** represents intermediate nodes to assist in relaying data between nodes in the network and is instrumental in building the Zigbee network.
 The **Zigbee Endpoint Device (ZED)** are nodes that are logically attached to a Zigbee Router (ZR) and are typically devices such as lights, sensors, switches, etc., and communicates only with the Zigbee Router (parent).

+### Create Queries
 Tables to store ZC/ZR and their relationships in Postgres:
  ```
  CREATE TABLE router (
     id SERIAL PRIMARY KEY,